nerdflation/nerdflation.github.com/design/iteration-plan.markdown

    have a better idea of (a) the scope of the project, and (b) how long the project will take.

-3. It is plan and reminder to *maximize* the amount and accuracy of relevant information you gather *earlier* in the project in order to *minimize* the risk of expensive changes later in the project.
+3. It is a plan and a reminder to *maximize* the amount and accuracy of relevant information you gather *earlier* in the project, in order to *minimize* the risk of expensive changes *later* in the project.

 The best, most fitting designs are those grown in the context of a constant, two-way communication between the design team and the client.
 Get something